-All they have to do is plug in the device, wait for boot-up, and it presents its own Wifi Network (“EnchantRose”.)
-They then simply enter the password, bring up a web browser on their phone, and visit a pre-determined IP address which I’ve configured: http://192.168.11.1.
+All they you to do is plug in the device, wait for boot-up, and it presents its own Wifi Network (“EnchantRose”.)
+You then simply enter the password, bring up a web browser on their phone, and visit a pre-determined IP address which I’ve configured: http://192.168.11.1.

 What’s most exciting about this is that it’s a pattern that can has many applications in the world of “Internet of Things” — run Apache2 on your Raspberry Pi to host a website, and render that website visible via the Rpi’s own password-secured wifi network.